echelon/etherdream-emulator/README.md

 displays the points that are projected (as well as blanking) for easy development and debugging without actual laser hardware present.

+This is currently in a working state and can be used for active EtherDream / laser projection development.

 TODO
 ----
+- Full protocol support (all commands, better statefulness)
 - Further clean up and testing
+- Better error handling
+- Better logging
 - Comprehensive tests
 - Support Multiprojection (multiple DACs/projectors)
 - Draw on a 3D surface and calculate projection angles and deformations